vifonne/piscine-42/README.md

-# piscine-42
+# piscine @ 42

 ## Synopsis
-Piscine is the first step into 42 cursus
+Piscine is the first step into 42 cursus, a month of hard work.

+## Skills
+- C
+- Shell
+- Group & Interpersonal

 ## Date
 July 2017